-Connect to your PC or console with this 3.5mm surround sound wired headset from SteelSeries, and you’ll be enjoying having a flood of clear audio hitting your ears.
+Connect to your PC, PS4, Xbox One, or Nintendo Switch with this 3.5mm surround sound wired headset from SteelSeries, and you’ll be enjoying having a flood of clear audio hitting your ears.
 Your favorite games will sound as clear as ever through comfortable, cushioned earpads.
 As an added touch, the earcups light up in a soft LED glow.

 When you need to speak to your teammates, you’ll use the Clearcast bidirectional microphone, which works with the game and chat control for optimal multiplayer gaming.
 There is no concern for comfort with the Arctis 5 as its highly customizable to fit most head sizes.
 The Arctis 5’s biggest drawback is the unnecessarily long cable, which is sure to get tangled.

 A sleek black and white design gives this affordable gaming headset a high-end look.
 The features built into it further give the Sades A60 the allure of a costly accessory.
 If you want to make your friends think you’re dropping over $100 on a headset, this is the one to go with.
-LED lighting, angular design, and a high-quality audio experience make the Sades A60 one of the best cheap gaming headsets on the market.
+LED lighting, angular design, and a high audio quality experience make the Sades A60 one of the best budget gaming headsets on the market.

 Memory foam earpads ensure a comfortable fit for most head sizes and help cut down on background noise.
 An attached, retractable omnidirectional mic may not be the most convenient feature, but it’s more than functional enough to get you into the game, barking orders like the team leader you’re destined to be.
 The heavy build makes it durable, but sacrifices comfort over long periods of play.